harshilp156/Two-tier-web-app-deployment-on-VPC/README.md

-## Step : 3 Create Bastion Host / Jump server
+## Step: 3 Create Bastion Host / Jump server

-Both the instance does not have public IP address as these are in private subnet.
+Both instances do not have public IP addresses as these are in private subnet.

-So in order to securely log into these instances I have created bastion hosts in each public subnet.
+So, in order to securely log into these instances, I have created bastion hosts in each public subnet.

 Host 1: Configuration

-AMI : Ubuntu Server
+AMI: Ubuntu Server

-Instance Type : t2.micro
+Instance Type: t2.micro

 Selected the VPC which I have created.

-Subnet : Public us-east-1a
+Subnet: Public us-east-1a

-Auto assign Public IP : Enable
+Auto assign Public IP: Enable

-Created security Group
+Created security Group.

 Inbound security Group Rules

-Type : SSH
+Type: SSH

-Source Type : Anywhere
+Source Type: Anywhere

 Host 2: Configuration

-AMI : Ubuntu Server
+AMI: Ubuntu Server

-Instance Type : t2.micro
+Instance Type: t2.micro

 Selected the VPC which I have created.

-Subnet : Public us-east-1b
+Subnet: Public us-east-1b

-Auto assign Public IP : Enable
+Auto assign Public IP: Enable

-Created security Group
+Created security Group.

 Inbound security Group Rules

-Type : SSH
+Type: SSH

-Source Type : Anywhere
+Source Type: Anywhere

-## Step : 4 Install Application in subnets.
+## Step: 4 Install Application in subnets.

-Here to securely login and install application in each private subnet ,I have used bastion hosts which are deployed in each public subnets and through these bastion hosts or jump server I have logged in to the private subnets and installed my application.
+Here to securely login and install application in each private subnet, I have used bastion hosts which are deployed in each public subnet and through these bastion hosts or jump server I have logged in to the private subnets and installed my application.

-To be able to log into private subnet I need to have a key pair inside my each bastion host.
+To be able to log into private subnet I need to have a key pair inside my each bastion hosts.

 ## Copy command

-So first I copy my pem file in my bastion host using below command.
+So first I copy my pem file in my bastion host using the command below.

 ```bash